 Skip to main content

-Shakudo services are long-running jobs with an exposed endpoint.
-Services are only available from within the cluster by default, but can also be reached externally using a jwt token (explained below).
-Services are the best way to make an application available or to enable real-time data processing or streaming appplications on Shakudo.
+Shakudo Microservices are non-terminating jobs with an exposed endpoint.
+Services are only available from within the cluster by default, but can also be reached externally using a JWT (explained below).
+Services are the best way to make an application available or to enable real-time data processing or streaming applications on Shakudo.

 Creating a Microservice